-- rough sex behaviors, with a particular focus on understanding people’s experiences with sexual choking
+- increases in rough sex behaviors, with a focus on understanding sexual choking/strangulation and its consequences to health

-Dr. Herbenick is the Principal Investigator of the National Survey of Sexual Health and Behavior (NSSHB), an ongoing U.S. nationally representative probability survey of Americans’ sexual life that began in 2008 and is currently in its 8th wave of data collection.
+Dr. Herbenick is the Principal Investigator of the National Survey of Sexual Health and Behavior (NSSHB), an ongoing U.S. nationally representative probability survey of Americans’ sexual life that began in 2008 and recently completed its 8th wave of data collection.

 The award-winning NSSHB covers nine decades of live and has included tens of thousands of Americans.
-In total—between the NSSHB and several other separately supported studies—Dr. Herbenick has led or co-led 13 U.S. probability surveys dedicated to understanding contemporary sex in the United States.
+In total—between the NSSHB and several other separately supported studies—Dr. Herbenick has led or co-led 14 U.S. nationally representative probability surveys dedicated to understanding contemporary sex in the United States.

-Most recently, she has turned her attention to studying population-level increases in what some call rough sex behaviors, with a particular focus on understanding people’s experiences with sexual choking, which is a form of strangulation, as well as collaborating with an interdisciplinary group of scholars to identify its health sequelae.
+Most recently, through both US nationally representative studies and college campus-representative surveys, she has turned her attention to studying population-level increases in rough sex behaviors, with a particular focus on understanding people’s experiences with sexual choking, which is a form of strangulation, as well as collaborating with an interdisciplinary group of scholars to identify its health sequelae.

 To learn more about her research, visit her Google Scholar profile.

 Dr. Herbenick’s research has been widely covered, and her expertise included, in thousands of articles, television shows, radio shows, and podcasts including the New York Times, the Washington Post, The Atlantic, Wall Street Journal, Scientific American, NPR, Savage Love, Men’s Health, Cosmo, Slate, Mashable, Stats + Stories, among many others (see Media page).